 Riley played homeschool basketball for six years, his last two for the Omaha Roadrunners where he lead them to a Division II National Championship.
 He has coached with the Roadrunners at various levels for eight years.
 During those either years his teams have won multiple accolades including the Junior High Missouri Valley District Title in 2019.

 He is married to Martina, a former homeschool player and current Roadrunner Volleyball coach.
-They have two kids, Finley (3) and Scout (1).
+They have three kids, Finley (4), Scout (2), and Jane (newborn).

 A graduate of local Platteview HS, married over half a century to former Cindy Hellerich of Valparaiso, NE, and along with his wife are both retired career school teachers in Western Iowa.
 Two grown children, girl and a boy — both currently career US Naval Officers, and former college athletes…his son in basketball in the Big Ten.
 He has four grandchildren, the oldest of which recently completed her college basketball career at the university level in California, and is now enrolled at UNMC pursuing a career as a physician, while residing with her grandparents here in Council Bluffs.